 If you are hurt in a head-on car accident, your attorney will need to prove that someone else is liable for your injuries.
 In some cases, liability may be easy to determine; in other cases, it may require considerable investigation.
 It is important to have the services of a legal advocate who can skillfully evaluate all the factors of the accident and help determine liability.

-If you or a loved one has been injured in a head-on collision in Georgia, the experienced car crash attorneys at Harris Lowry Manton LLP are here to serve you.
+If you or a loved one has been injured in a head-on collision in Georgia, the experienced car accident attorneys at Harris Lowry Manton LLP are here to serve you.
 We advocate strongly on your behalf for the financial compensation you are owed for your injuries.
-To arrange a free, initial consultation about your case, call us in Savannah today at 912.417.3774, in Atlanta at 404.998.8847, or fill out our contact form.
+To arrange a free, initial consultation about your case, call our auto accident lawyers in Savannah today at 912.417.3774, in Atlanta at 404.998.8847, or fill out our contact form.